ong8181/eDNA-qmiseq/README.md

+# Liscence
+This R code is released under the MIT License, see LICENSE file.

 # Analysis codes for "Quantitative monitoring of multispecies fish environmental DNA using high-throughput sequencing"
 The files contain R codes and data to reproduce figures in Ushio et al. (2017) bioRxiv (https://doi.org/10.1101/113472).